Updated on 28/04/2022

 The CRM Specialist, on the other hand, is the one who manages the relationships with customers in the broadest sense: he categorizes and collects them within specific clusters that are consistent with, for example, their needs and requirements, the socio-economic context in which they are placed and what stage of customer journey they are in.

-This allows the bank to build more effective marketing campaigns because they take into account the characteristics of the target, reaching it with tailored messages and using different channels.
+This allows the bank to build more effective marketing campaigns because they take into account the characteristics of the target, reaching it with tailored messages and using different channels and implementing a real technological innovation.

 Tip 2: Digital first